Flawless Physio Logo

 Thompson Test

-The patient lies on their front with their foot relaxed and over the edge of a bed.
-The examiner squeezes their calf muscle, and if their foot doesn’t plantarflex, this is a positive test for a Tendon Rupture.
+The patient lies on their front (prone) with their knees extended and their foot relaxed and hanging over the edge of a bed.
+The examiner squeezes (compresses) the patient’s calf muscle, and if their foot doesn’t plantarflex, this is a positive test for a Tendon Rupture.

 Achilles Tendonitis Radiography Tests

-MRI and ultrasound scans are the most accurate scans for establishing the diagnosis of Achilles tendon pain.
+MRI and ultrasound scans are equally accurate (87%) in the diagnosis of Achilles tendon pain, but they should be performed alongside a clinical assessment.
 They are helpful for identifying thickening and inflammation within the tendon and paratenon.

 An Ultrasound is usually the first option as it is cheaper and can be carried out in the clinic as part of an assessment.